-This year, SNTHS will be transitioning to an Early College model.
-What does this mean for our current students?
-It means they will have more opportunities to take college courses and we will be strongly encouraging them to explore the vast course offerings at the college level.
-College courses at level 300 and above earn a gpa bump like Honors and AP courses.
+SNTECHS is a state recognized Early College Program.
+Students have more opportunities to take college courses during and/or outside of their regular school day.
+College courses at level 300 and above earn a GPA bump like regular high school Honors and AP courses.
 These courses will greatly enhance a student's college application for post-secondary schooling.
-To enroll students must have pre-approval from the counselor and the Principal as well as complete all of the following: